Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/README.md

 | [Rules](Rules.md)                                  | Rules for the Compendium support community                                      |
 | [License](LICENSE.md)                              | Terms under which these documents may be shared                                 |

-## Warrant Canary
+## Transparency Report

-The [Warrant Canary](Transparency-Report.md) is updated every quarter.
-If the date in that file is more than 90 days old, or the file is removed entirely, treat that as a signal.
+The [Transparency Report](Transparency-Report.md) is updated every quarter.
+If the date in that file is more than 90 days old, treat that as a signal.
 We recommend watching this repository for changes.

 ## Legal Disclaimer